Kozea/Radicale/DOCUMENTATION.md

 The implementation also supports non-DN-valued attributes: their values are taken directly.

 The user's group names can be used later to define rights.
-They also give you access to the group calendars, if those exist.
-* Group calendars are placed directly under *collection_root_folder*`/GROUPS/` with the base64-encoded group name as the calendar folder name.
-* Group calendar folders are not created automatically.
-  This must be done manually.
-In the [LDAP-authentication section of Radicale's wiki](https://github.com/Kozea/Radicale/wiki/LDAP-authentication) you can find a script to create a group calendar.

 Default: (unset)